Undergraduate Course: Product Design: Connected Things (DESI10057)

 This course will:

-4. Develop student skills in the analysis of data from the capture methods toward the iteration and evaluation of connected products.
+4. Develop student skills in the analysis of data from the capture methods toward the definition of design briefs.

 Entry Requirements (not applicable to Visiting Students)